 Additional Snapshot Fees

-Long-term Storage Slots cost a pro-rated amount of $1.00 per month until your next renewal.
-For example, if you renew your server hosting package every six months and you have 4 months left, you would be charged $4.00.
+Long-term storage slots cost a pro-rated amount of $1.00 per month until your next renewal.
+For example, if you renew your server hosting package every 6 months and you have 4 months left, you would be charged $4.00.
 Then, you would be charged $6.00 once your plan is renewed to continue using the additional storage slot.

 This fee is on a per storage slot basis.
 In the same situation, if you needed 3 storage slots you’d be charged $12.00 for the remainder of your term and $18.00 once your plan is up for renewal.